boolaz/BooLet/README.md

 Todo list
 ---------
+- update functionality for geoip and asn databases
 - add more input formats
 - improve filtering functionality
 - automatic extraction of suspicious lines of logs (SQLi, XSS...)